IndexMaker/deindex/README.md

 There is plan to produce several smart-contracts:

-- `daxos`     - Decentralised Matching Engine
-- `decks`     - Decentralised Index Definitions
-- `decor`     - Decentralised Collateral Router
-- `dion`      - Decentralised ITP Token Minting
-- `dior`      - Decentralised Index Order Manager
-- `disolver`  - Decentralised Index Order Solver
-- `dres`      - Decentralised Inventory Manager
+- *Vault*     - Represents ITP Token, implements *ERC20*, and stores: asset weights, prices, and user's orders.
+- *Gateway*   - Stores asset market data, and inventory state, i.e. supply, demand and delta.
-- `drip`      - Decentralised Batch Manager
+- *Daxos*     - Orchestrated all business logic.
+- *DeVIL*     - Executes Vector Math programs such as: order execution, quote update, supply update.

 ### **Off-Chain Components**

 And we will have an off-chain robot:

+- *Frontend*       - Connects user wallet, and provides user interface to buy/sell ITP Index.
-- `ap`      - Authorized Provider for supplying assets from CEX / DEX
+- *Supplier (AP)*  - Asset Supplier / Authorized Provider for supplying assets from CEX / DEX.
-- `solver`  - Solver off-loading `dematcher` by computing fill "suggestions"
-- `relayer` - RPC Relayer for collateral routing
+- *Relayer*        - RPC Relayer for collateral routing.
+- *Quoter*         - Poking bot for updating Index prices.

+All of the above off-chain components interact exclusively with *Daxos* contract, except *Vault* contracts can be interacted via *IERC20* interface, i.e. as ITP tokens.

 ### **Interaction**